Saving Money With North Carolina's Forestry Present-Use Property Tax Program

 Note: As previously mentioned, new owners who’ve purchased a property already in the program may continue that use by applying for forestry present-use within 60 days of closing (ownership transfer).

 The county assessor’s office reviews at least one-eighth of parcels in the present-use tax program each year.
-Failure to demonstrate that you’ve not practiced “sound management” will result in your property’s disqualification.
-You may appeal this decision, but I strongly suggest that you do not let things get to that point.
+Failure to demonstrate that you’ve practiced “sound management” will result in your property’s disqualification.
+You may appeal this decision, but I strongly suggest you do not let things get to that point.

 Penalty for Non-Compliance